awslabs/iot-app-kit/docs/Core.md

 `end`

-(Optional) The end date form the `viewport` from which to visualize data.
+(Optional) The end date from the `viewport` from which to visualize data.
 You don’t need to specify an `end` if a `duration` is defined.

 Type: Date

 `yMin`:
 (Optional) The minimum `y` value.
-The visualization won’t display data points whose `y` values are less than `yMin` .
-Defaults to a value small enough to ensure all data within the viewport falls at or above the  `yMin` .
+The visualization won’t display data points whose `y` values are less than `yMin`.
+Defaults to a value small enough to ensure all data within the viewport falls at or above the  `yMin`.
 Some components ignore this value.

 Type: Number

 `yMax`
 (Optional) The maximum `y` value.
-The visualization won’t display data points whose `y` values are greater than `yMax` .
-Defaults to a value large enough to ensure all data within the viewport falls at or below the  `yMax` .
+The visualization won’t display data points whose `y` values are greater than `yMax`.
+Defaults to a value large enough to ensure all data within the viewport falls at or below the  `yMax`.
 Some components ignore this value.

 Type: Number